 The MHFA courses are designed for the general public.
 The MHFA Adult Module covers depression, anxiety disorders, psychosis, suicidal ideation and substance use disorders.
 The MHFA Youth Module covers various mental health challenges common among youth 12 to 18 years of age.
 Both courses teach the evidence-based five-step action plan to provide basic appropriate interventions for youth and adults experiencing a mental health crisis.

 Learn the evidence-based, 5-step action plan:

 - Assess for risk of suicide or harm

 - Listen non-judgmentally

 - Encourage self-help and other support strategies

-This course is provided FREE of charge for anyone who lives or works in Adams County, thanks to generous support from the Community Reach Center Foundation Board.
-Otherwise, the registration fee is $35.
-All participants MUST be registered for a class, as drop-ins are not permitted.
+This course is provided FREE of charge thanks to generous support from the Community Reach Center Foundation Board and funding through Mental Health First Aid Colorado.
+All participants MUST be registered, drop-ins are not permitted.

 Check out the clip from Mental Health First Aid Colorado – it gives a nice overview of what Mental Health First Aid class is all about and why it’s important for you to be certified!

 For more information or if you would like to schedule a MHFA class for your company or community group on a date and location of your choice, contact Kristina Sand at K.Sand@communityreachcenter.org or call 303.853.3839.